WilliBoelke/simple-recycler-view-swipe-gestures/README.md

 * Support for left and right swipes for any RecyclerView
 * Set Colours as background for each swipe direction
 * Set Icons for each swipe direction
-* Sez zexzs in addition to icons
+* Set texts in addition to icons

 ## 2. Planned